nim-lang/virus_checker/README.md

 - [ ] Scan important packages and upload the binaries to virusTotal
 - [ ] Scan open source malwares written in Nim and upload the binaries to virusTotal

+**Please help us with reporting false postives to anti-virus vendors**, here is [the list](https://github.com/yaronelh/False-Positive-Center) where to report.